corbindavenport/imageshare/README.md

 - Uploads images to [Imgur](https://imgur.com) or [ImgBB](https://imgbb.com/)
 - Does not require account creation or a login
-- Compatible with many old and low-end web browsers, using either HTTP or HTTPS
+- Compatible with many old and low-end web browsers¹ using either HTTP or HTTPS
 - Works without JavaScript enabled
 - Fully open-source and can self-hostable using Docker (see [DEV.md](DEV.md))
 - Automatic game title detection for Nintendo 3DS uploads ([example](https://imgur.com/4Fb4HI6))

+¹ The browser must have file upload support, which includes most desktop browsers, Mobile Safari [on iOS 6 or later](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/CreatingContentforSafarioniPhone/CreatingContentforSafarioniPhone.html#:~:text=File%20uploads%20and%20downloads), etc.

 ### How to use